MashupJS/MashupJS/docs/mashupCore/config/routeConfig.md

 The "getUserInfo()" function may vary from application to application but the pattern is in place and works for anyone who wishes to verify authentication before executing a route.

 The "60" in **getUserInfo(*60*)** means the users information is cached and that cache doesn't become stale for 60 minutes.
-If the user information cache is not stale then the cache is used rather than making a call to the authentication server, *AuthApiADSP*.
+If the user information cache is not stale then the cache is used rather than making a call to the authentication server, *Mashup.Api.AuthADSP*.

->NOTE: ***AuthApiADSP*** is the authentication server used by the Mashup but any custom implementation will work.
+>NOTE: ***Mashup.Api.AuthADSP*** is the authentication server used by the Mashup but any custom implementation will work.
 >
 >The ADSP means the AuthApi uses Active Directory for authentication and Stored Procedures for data access as opposed to oData or EF.